Graspp-25-Spring/graspp-25S-Wealth-Consumption/README.md

 # graspp-25S-Wealth-Consumption

-## List of Mumbers
-・Haichuan Zhang

-・Peilin Wang

-・Zhenyang Cui

-## Main Individual Contributions
+## List of Mumbers and Main Individual Contributions

 - Haichuan Zhang
   - Collected and analyzed macroeconomic data for the EU.
   - Researched and organized related prior studies and literature.